 Dr Filippa Lentzos is a Senior Lecturer (Associate Professor) in Science & International Security in the Department of War Studies, and Co-Director of the Centre for Science & Security Studies, at King’s College London.
-She is also an Associate Senior Researcher at the Stockholm International Peace Research Institute (SIPRI); a biosecurity columnist at the Bulletin of the Atomic Scientists; Co-Chair of the new IEEESA Industry Connections program on ‘Driving responsible innovation of AI, life sciences and next generation biotech’; and the NGO Coordinator for the Biological Weapons Convention.
+She is also Associate Senior Researcher at the Stockholm International Peace Research Institute (SIPRI) in Sweden and Non-Resident Scholar at the James Martin Center for Nonproliferation Studies (CNS) in the United States.

 She received a PhD in sociology from the University of Nottingham, and spent the next ten years at the London School of Economics and Political Science (LSE), before joining King’s College London in 2012.